 Seven.
 The average person can hold about seven pieces of information in working (short term) memory, give or take two (for those slightly above and slightly below average performers).
 Miller’s studies have been robustly confirmed in numerous studies since.
 Coincidentally, it was the results of Miller’s research that led to the original seven-digit telephone numbering system.

 This is where hyper vigilance can turn ugly in a hurry.
 Because your senses are hyper aroused, they are taking in more information about your surroundings.
 If your surroundings are simple and basic (like fighting a saber-toothed tiger in the jungle of the East Savannah (as your cave-dwelling ancestors did), then you didn’t have to worry about your brain getting overwhelmed with information.

-But, put that brain on the fireground with dozens, maybe even hundreds of pieces of data coming at you and you are on the fast-track for overload.
+But, put that brain on an emergency scene with dozens, maybe even hundreds of pieces of data coming at you and you are on the fast-track for overload.
 Some the data is in writing, some audible, most is visual and nearly all of it is changing rapidly.
 It is easy to get overwhelmed in a hurry.

 The solution to this problem was uncovered during the research conducted by cognitive psychologist Gary Klein, also known for his discovery of the Recognition-Primed Decision Making Process.
 Klein’s research involved trying to understand the decision making processes used by fireground commanders.
 One of the questions to be answered was: How do you make sense of it all?
 How do you process and comprehend so many clues and cues?

 The answer was a stunner and entirely unexpected.
 The expert-level fireground commanders said they don’t try to process and comprehend all the information.
 In fact, there is just a small number of critical pieces of information essential for making a good decision.
 Commanders noted if they tried to comprehend it all, it would be impossible.